Jesuschamorro54/DynamoAccessLayers/README.md

 - `batch_get_items` is limited to retrieving a maximum of 100 items per batch due to DynamoDB restrictions.
 - `dynamo_search` supports searches based on primary and sort keys; more complex queries may require additional customization.
+- `dynamo_create`, `dynamo_update`, `dynamo_increase`, and `dynamo_delete` functions rely on proper schema definition and allowed fields configurations, which must be set up appropriately to avoid runtime issues.